JOHNKYON/blog/source/_posts/kickstart-D-1.md

 ```

 #### A small improve
-We have noticed that this require $k$ times of comparisons, while $n$ denotes the number of bits of the integer.
+We have noticed that this require $k$ times of comparisons, while $k$ denotes the number of bits of the integer.
 In Java 8, $k = 32$.

 Can we improve it a little bit?
 Here a method that allow us to compare exactly $a$ times, while $a$ denotes the total number of 1 in $n$'s bits presentation.
 Here's how we do it: